See widespread SPCA, HSUS, Humane Society, animal shelter and animal rescue fraud in these actual income-expense financial charts.

 We thank HumaneWatch.org for exposing HSUS’s nebulous claim because it leads to a startlingly clear conclusion about how animal owners are being scammed for donations!
 This 2014 chart provided by Humane Watch exposes the immense amount of $$$ the Humane Society Of The U.S. takes in by “benefitting from name confusion”.
 Read, and realize these are compelling reasons to verify and then donate to your local animal shelter or rescue group.

-These financial reports in this chart proves what TheDogPlace.org has said (since 1998) about many "rescues" and animal shelters.
+These financial reports prove what TheDogPlace.org has said since 1998 about many "rescues" and animal shelters.
 We have always advised – go to your LOCAL shelter, check them out and ask for an accounting before you donate!
 Based on the cost-per-dog information secured by Humane Watch, why would ANYONE donate to any “humane” group other than the local folks that you can monitor???

-Do the math: the above figures reveal an average cost-per-animal of $284 with some animal shelters and rescues averaging $1600 to $1800 per animal per year.
+Do the math: the above figures reveal an average cost-per-animal of $284.
 Even more revealing, the numbers include healthy kittens/puppies born or dumped at the shelter AND animals taken there specifically to be euthanized.
-The first category generates excellent income; the second, negligible expense.
+Note which animal shelters kept costs within reason while helping the most animals.